Collection Development Policy

 Serials selections and purchases will be guided by the following guidelines as well as those stated above:

-- Current serial subscriptions are reviewed annually by the Collection Development Department, serials librarian, and library liaisons for continued appropriateness to the University’s and the Libraries’ mission;
+- Current serial subscriptions are reviewed annually by the Collection Development Department and subject librarians for continued appropriateness to the University’s and the Libraries’ mission;

-Placement of Materials
+Placement Of Materials

 - Patrons have access to library materials unless the needs of the Libraries’ primary clientele necessitate special placement in reserves.
 The primary reason for placing items on reserve is that they will be used repeatedly by large numbers of patrons, e. g. required or recommended reading selected for courses by faculty members.

 Gifts are accepted in accordance with the current Gift Policy.